iprog21/shiftCare-technical-challenge/README.md

 This is a minimalist Ruby command-line application for performing searches and finding duplicate emails from a JSON dataset of clients.

 ## Features
-- Search for clients by partial name matches.
+- Search clients by search key and search value.
-- Identify clients with duplicate emails.
+- Identify clients with duplicate emails, full name and id.
-- Easily extensible for additional functionalities.
+- CLI and API support.

 ## Requirements
 - Ruby (>= 2.7.0)